Chongqing Chongqing, China Travel Guide

 Platforms like Airbnb and local Chinese platforms like Tujia (途家) and Xiaozhu (小猪) rent apartments and shared homes.
 These offer more space, privacy, and kitchen facilities, suitable for families, groups, or longer stays.
 Always confirm the host has permits for foreign guests.
 Check Vrbo for vacation rentals.

-Jiefangbei and Hongyadong are lively and may be noisy, notably in the evenings.
+Jiefangbei and Hongyadong are lively and may be noisy, especially in the evenings.
 Ciqikou buzzes during the day but tends to be quieter at night.
 Hotels slightly away from main commercial streets or in residential areas often offer quieter stays.

 Smart booking strategies secure your preferred accommodation and potentially save you money.